tpierrain/NFluent/ReadMe.md

 NFluent overview
 ==============

-NFluent provides some method extensions for a __fluent TDD experience in .NET__.
+NFluent provides some extension methods for a __fluent .NET TDD experience__.

 __NFluent will make your tests__:
 + __fluent to write__: with auto completion support